 4. Invite guest writers

 One of the most overlooked opportunities to create quality content is to get someone else to lend their voice.
-It’s often not considered an option by law firms because they tend to portray themselves as experts on their own website.
-But, just because another expert writes on your firm’s blog, doesn’t take away from your own firm’s expertise.
+It’s often not considered an option by professional service firms because they tend to portray themselves as experts on their own website.
+But, just because another expert writes on your firm’s blog, doesn’t take away from your own expertise.
 In fact, it can bolster it.
 And it takes less than 5 minutes to make the call or send an email.

 For example, if one of the salient points in your firm’s proposition is your ability to connect clients with experts in other fields or jurisdictions, then why don’t you demonstrate this.
 A guest writer from a different jurisdiction or an area that you don’t specialise in can provide interesting and useful information that your client’s value.
 If the content is on your site, it also gives your client’s more reason to keep your firm as their first point of contact rather than shopping around.